mfelt/mfelt.github.io/front.md

   <li><a href="/front/"><span>Front</span></a></li>
 </ol>

-{% include h2 text="FrontApp Custom Integration" %}
+{% include h2 text="FrontApp Custom Plugin" %}

-In 2016, Fishbowl's support team grew by 25% to over 50 employees.
-Even after growing our teams, they were still struggling to keep up with incoming support requests.
-We needed to find a way to make our support processes more efficient so we could more effectively scale our support teams.

-After reviewing our processes, we found that our support agents we spending a lot of wasted time doing manual processes.
-I researched many different solutions and designed a custom plugin integration with a web-based email client called Front.
+Fishbowl's support teams were struggling to keep up with the volume of incomming support requests.
+Our support teams had been growing by 25% year after year and they seemed to be indefinitely backed up.

+Our support team members were spending a significant amount of time doing manually looking up accounts and adding notes in many different disconnected systems.

+I found a web-based email system called Front that had a custom plugin API allowing us to automatically retrieve information from all of our internal systems and display needed details on each support request.
+It also allowed us to add custom processes to streamline everyday tasks.

+I designed processes around all of their tasks and worked with my development team to develop the system.
+Development included building out a custom front-end UI and connecting to a SQL Server database to store details about each request.

-After implementing Front, our support teams are now able to stay caught up with requests and we no longer need to hire at the same pace.
+After implementing Front, our support teams have been able to stay caught up with requests and they no longer need to hire at the same pace.
+This saves Fishbowl $295,000 each year and saves the support teamss 7,000+ hours.

 <p style="margin-top: 40px;"><img class="border" src="/assets/images/panel.png" alt="panel"></p>